CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 18. Collapsed Cavern

-This cavern is under occupation by Nezznar's subordinates, serving as both a guard against undead intrusions and a hub for carefully sifting through the debris.
+This cavern is under occupation by Nezznar's subordinnates, serving as both a guard against undead intrusions and a hub for carefully sifting through the debris.
 The Black Spider's divinations suggest that valuable treasure lies hidden at the rift's bottom, which was created when this area was devastated.

 ```
 A wide rift occupies the eastern half of this cavern.
 A stream emerges from the western wall, cascades into the rift, and resumes its course northward.
 Several ropes are anchored to iron stakes along the western edge of the rift, leading down to the chasm floor.